 The saddest part of all of this is the level of recognition, media power and money that this organization has, and how they misuse it.
 And how many people don’t know that.
 The general public has been tricked by an elaborate marketing campaign that was used to convince them that autistic children are diseased, broken, and a burden on their families.
 Who wouldn’t want to help save a family from that incredible devastation?
-They’ve been given comparisons that don’t translate – comparing autistic children to missing or murdered children, and autism, a neurodevelopmental disability to diseases like diabetes, cancer and pediatric AIDS.
+They’ve been given comparisons that don’t translate – comparing autistic children to missing or murdered children, and autism, a neurodevelopmental disability to diseases like diabetes, cancer and pediatric AIDS (Check out blood sugar premier reviews).
 It’s a widely successful campaign of misinformation.
 And it has to stop.

 Where to Give Instead

 4 Paws for Ability

 Most areas have their own local autism societies as well.
 If you need help finding one, feel free to leave a comment and I will do my best to connect you on a local level!

 I’m a communicator.
 That’s a PC way of saying I like to talk, but I also spend a lot of my time listening, and over the years, I’ve developed a sense for subtext – how one or two words can change your entire message, what people are really trying to say and how to weave the varied layers of your story into one cohesive brand message that your clients fall in love with.

 When I'm not acting as editor in chief for Vivid & Brave, you can find me geeking out over words here.